A proof of P!=NP: Outline of the argument

-Suppose that Step 1 has been completed.
-We have then obtained a sequence $\langle f_n :n \geq N \rangle$ of total general recursive functions, and for each function $f_n$ in the sequence we can construct the ``Tower of Hanoi" sentence $\psi_n$, which asserts ``Either the Turing machine for $f_n(n)$ halts and I'm refutable from $\textsf{PRA}+\phi_{n}$ in at most $f_n(n)$ steps, or the Turing machine for $f_n(n)$ does not halt and I'm refutable from $\textsf{PRA}+\phi_{n+1}$".
-We assume that $n$ is represented by a closed term of length polynomial in $\mathrm{log}_{2} n$.
-This construction can be achieved with the diagonal lemma, with the sentence $\psi_n$ being a polynomial-time computable function of the defining formula for $f_n$, and we call it the ``Tower of Hanoi" sentence, for reasons discussed below.
-We can also clearly construct a ``Tower of Hanoi" sentence where $\phi_{n}, \phi_{n+1}$ are replaced by arbitrary $\phi, \phi'$ satisfying the usual set of requirements.
+\textbf{Description of Step 2.} Suppose that Step 1 has been completed, and let us suppose that thereby in the context of assuming $P=NP$ a sequence $\langle f_n :n \geq N \rangle$ of total general recursive functions is obtained (that is to say, each $f_n$ is the total general recursive function corresponding to the $\theta_n$ of the previous Proposition whose totality is a consequence of $\textsf{PRA}+\phi_{n+1}$ where $\phi_{n+1}$ is as in the first lemma, for all $n$ greater than or equal to the least $N$ such that $\textsf{PRA}+\phi_{N}$ proves of some Turing machine that it witnesses the polynomial-time-solvability of $\textsf{PROVABILITY}$ with exponent $m$).
+For each function $f_n$ in the sequence we can construct the ``Tower of Hanoi" sentence $\psi_n$, which asserts ``Either the Turing machine for $f_n(n)$ halts and I'm refutable from $\textsf{PRA}+\phi_{n}$ in at most $f_n(n)$ symbols, or the Turing machine for $f_n(n)$ does not halt and I'm refutable from $\textsf{PRA}+\phi_{n+1}$".
+We assume that $n$ is represented by a closed term of length polynomial in $\mathrm{log}_{2} n$, and that ``the Turing machine for $f_n(n)$ halts" is represented by ``$\exists r \theta_n(n,r)$".
+This construction can be achieved with the diagonal lemma, with the sentence $\psi_n$ being a polynomial-time computable function of the original quadruple $\langle \phi_{n}, \phi_{n+1}, P, P' \rangle$ (including in the case where $\phi_{n}$ and $\phi_{n+1}$ do not come from the sequence $\{\phi_n : n \in \omega \}$ of Lemma \ref{Lemma}, in which cases as noted we still use their length in symbols to come up with a unique value for $n$), and we call it the ``Tower of Hanoi" sentence, for reasons discussed below.